bloominstituteoftechnology/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.
+An RDBMS is the database software where as SQL is the language.
+As an example a RDBMS is like a compiler (GNU, Microsoft Visual C++) where C/C++ is the language.

 1. Why do tables need a `primary key`?
+A primary key ensures you always have a unique value attached to everything added to a table in the database.
+This also allows us to connect various tables by connecting foreign keys to the items in another table using the primary key and then join them while selecting.

 1. What is the name given to a table column that references the primary key on another table.
+A foreign key.

 1. What do we need in order to have a _many to many_ relationship between two tables.
+You need to create another table which has foreign keys pointing to primary keys on both tables you would like to join.

 ## Minimum Viable Product